-For weeks before the murders, List left every day for work, but got only as far as the train station, where he would spend the day reading.
-His family did not know he had lost his job.
+For weeks before he killed his family, List left every day for work, but got only as far as the train station, where he would spend the day reading.
+His wife, his children and his mother did not know that he had lost his job.
 But he knew they were going to find out.
-The mortgage was not being paid; the house was being foreclosed.
+The mortgage was not being paid; the foreclosure process had begun.
 He was about to be exposed as a failure.
 Something had to be done.

 On November 9, 1971, after the children left for school, List shot his wife Helen in the back of the head as she was drinking her coffee.
 He went upstairs and shot his 84-year-old mother.
 He took a break and made himself lunch.
 Then, he went to the bank to close his accounts and cash his mother’s savings bonds.

-When his daughter Patricia, 16, and his son Frederick, 13, came home, he shot them too.
+When his daughter Patricia, 16, and son Frederick, 13, came home, List shot them too.
 Then he went to the High School to watch his 15-year-old son John, Jr. play in a soccer game.
 After the game, he drove his son home and shot him in the chest and face.
 He called his children’s schools to say they’d be away for a while.

 He put the bodies of his wife and children in sleeping bags and left them on the floor of the mansion’s ballroom.
 He left his mother’s body in her apartment.
-The next day, he cut his picture out of all the family portraits so police would not have a photo for the Wanted poster.
+The next day, he cut his picture out of all the family portraits so police would not have a photo for the wanted poster they were sure to draw up.
 He turned down the thermostat and turned on the radio, tuned to a religious station.
 Then he thoroughly vanished.

 A New Life

-Despite the great lengths List went through in order to delay the search, teachers grew suspicious of the prolonged absence of the children.
-Concerned neighbors drew in law enforcement after noticing that the lights were constantly left on.
+Despite the great lengths List went to in order to delay the search, teachers grew suspicious of the prolonged absence of the children.
+Concerned neighbors alerted law enforcement after noticing that the lights were constantly left on.
 Neighbors also realized that the lights in the mansion were starting to burn out one by one—unsettling everyone.

-It was a month before police even found the bodies.
-They launched a nationwide manhunt, but the trail was cold.
-It wasn’t for another 18 years that police would learn where he went.
+It would be nearly a month before police found the bodies.
+They launched a nationwide manhunt, but the trail had gone cold.
+It would take another 18 years for police to learn where John List went.

-List had left his car at the airport, but that was a ruse.
-In fact he had taken a bus to Denver where he found a job as a hotel cook, using the name Robert Clark.
+List had left his car at the airport, but that was just a ruse.
+In fact, he had taken a bus to Denver where he found a job as a hotel cook, using the name Robert Clark.
 Eventually, he got a better job as an accountant for H&R Block.
-He joined the Lutheran church and met a widow named Delores Clark.
-They married and moved to Richmond, Virginia.
+He joined the Lutheran church and met a widow, Delores Miller.
+They soon married and moved to Richmond, Virginia.

 John List might have lived the rest of his life in freedom if it weren’t for the TV show America’s Most Wanted.
-The show featured List in 1989.
-They had a forensic sculptor create a bust showing what List most likely looked like today..
+The show featured the List family killings in 1989.
+They had a forensic sculptor create a bust showing what List most likely looked like, 18 years after he killed his family.
 His old neighbors in Denver recognized him.
 He was sentenced to five consecutive life terms and died in prison in 2008.

 List said he killed his family to spare them the humiliation of losing their home and because he hoped they would go to heaven.
-Psychiatrists say he never showed remorse for his cold-blooded murder of the List family.
+Psychiatrists say he never showed remorse for his cold-blooded murder of his family.

-Later in trial it was confirmed that List suffered from obsessive-compulsive personality disorder and it caused him to see only two solutions: accept welfare or kill his family.
-List deemed welfare an unacceptable option because him and his family would be exposed to ridicule; he would also be a failure as it violated his authoritarian father’s teachings.
-In 2002 interview with Connie Chung, List was asked on his decision against suicide.
-He stated that he thought taking his own life would forbid him an entrance into heaven, which is where he hoped to reunite with his family.
+Later during the trial, it was confirmed that List suffered from obsessive-compulsive personality disorder, and it caused him to consider only two solutions to his predicament: Accept welfare or kill his family.
+List deemed welfare an unacceptable option because he and his family would be exposed to ridicule; he would be viewed as a failure in his community, and accepting handouts violated his authoritarian father’s teachings.
+In a 2002 interview with Connie Chung, List was asked why he didn't commit suicide.
+He stated that he thought taking his own life would forbid him entrance into heaven, where he hoped to reunite with his family.

-The FBI posed another question during List’s disappearance: was he D.B.
+The FBI posed another question during List’s disappearance: Was he also D.B.
 Cooper?
-The infamous case involved a man—going by the name—Dan Cooper who bought a one-way ticket to Seattle, Washington on November 24, 1971.
+The infamous case involved a man, supposedly named Dan Cooper, who bought a one-way ticket to Seattle, Washington on November 24, 1971.
 While the plane was in motion, Cooper hijacked the plane and made several demands.
-Afterwards, he jumped out of the plane with a parachute and the ransom money he had ordered.
+Afterwards, he jumped out of the plane with a parachute and the ransom money he had demanded.

-List’s tumultuous life soon transferred over to the silver screen in 1993.
-The made for TV movie starred Robert Blake and Beverly D’Angelo depicting fictionalized versions of the murders committed by List.
-Instead of providing a dramatic retelling of the murder, director Bobby Roth focused not only on John List but also a few other perspectives: a hometown Chief police, the dead wife’s sister and her husband.
-The movie met with critical criticism for Roth’s interest in focusing on what drove List to commit the murders—a lot of the film focuses on the women in List’s life.
-According to the film, with a controlling, alcoholic wife and a domineering mother, there was only so much List could handle before he was driven to murder.
-List and his crimes also went on to inspire other films such as The Stepfather—and it’s 2009 remake—and The Usual Suspects.
+List’s tumultuous life soon made its way to the silver screen in 1993.
+A made-for-TV movie starring Robert Blake and Beverly D’Angelo depicted fictionalized versions of the murders committed by List.
+Instead of merely providing a dramatic retelling of the murder, director Bobby Roth focused on several other perspectives: those of a hometown chief of police, List's sister-in-law, and her husband.
+The movie met with criticism over Roth’s apparent explanation of what drove List to commit the murders—much of the film focuses on the women in List’s life.
+According to the film, with a controlling, alcoholic wife and domineering mother, there was only so much List could handle before he was driven to murder.
+List and his crimes also went on to inspire other films such as The Stepfather and The Usual Suspects.